caoyongfeng0214/rn-overlay/README.md

     }

     onOverlayShowClick = () => {
-        // Overlay.show() will create a instance of Overlay and show it let overlay = Overlay.show({
+        // Overlay.show() will create a instance of Overlay and show it.
+        // if a Modal component is shown, the Overlay will cover the Modal component. let overlay = Overlay.show({
             // style of the Overlay
             style: {